About Lake Nakuru

-The park has recently been enlarged partly to provide the sanctuary for the black rhino.
-This undertaking has necessitated a fence - to keep out poachers rather than to restrict the movement of wildlife.
-The park now has more than 25 rhinos, one of the largest concentrations in the country, so the chances of spotting these survivors are better than in other parks.
-There are also a number of Rothschild’s giraffe, again translocated for safety from western Kenya beginning in 1977.
-Numerous other mammals can be seen, including zebra, impala, gazelle, waterbuck, lion, warthog, bushbuck, many buffalo, and even at times leopard.
+Since 2009 the park has been enlarged to include land for the critically endangered black rhino.
+Designed as a sanctuary for the majestic creature, a fence encloses the area to keep out poachers in an attempt to allow numbers to increase.
+At last count the population was hovering around 25 rhinos so the chances of spotting these survivors are better here than in other parks.
+There are also a number of Rothschild’s giraffe, again translocated for safety from western Kenya since 1977.
+Numerous other mammals can be seen including zebras, impalas, gazelles, waterbucks, lions, warthogs, bushbucks, many buffalo, and even at times, leopards.